immcantation/alakazam/docs/topics/estimateAbundance.md

 :   maximum number of observations to sample.
 If `NULL` then no maximum is set.

+uniform
+:   if `TRUE` then uniformly resample each group to the same number of observations.
+If `FALSE` then allow each group to be resampled to its original size or, if specified, `max_size`.

 ci
 :   confidence interval to calculate; the value must be between 0 and 1.

+nboot
+:   number of bootstrap realizations to generate.

+progress
+:   if `TRUE` show a progress bar.